 A sump pump is an electric powered pump that operates in the lowermost point in your house to prevent or control flooding.
-Every home may flood at some point, but a sump pump is absolutely necessary in any home with a foundation is below the water table.
+Every home may flood at some point, but a sump pump is absolutely necessary for any home with a foundation below the water table.

 It is usually wired directly into the home’s main power supply, and activated either manually by a switch, or automatically when the water level raises the float on an arm.
 Most are backed up with batteries in case of home power outage, but if even that doesn’t work, there are other failsafe options which your plumber can discuss with you based on the specifics of your home.

 Why is it so important?

 Flood damage can be extremely costly.
 You may have to throw away a lot of what got wet and replace a lot of the drywall.
 If you store things of sentimental value like family heirlooms in an area that floods, you may lose those as well.
 Even if you rescue everything valuable, there is still a long remediation process of drying things out and dehumidifying.